Does UETTDRRF06B include training on how to perform rescues?

 Does this course comply as a national Competency Standard Unit?

 UETTDRRF06B is a Competency Standard Unit that encompasses responsibilities for health, safety and risk management processes at all operative levels, and adherence to safety practices as part of the normal way of doing work.
 Electrical Supply Industry (ESI) workers are required to maintain currency in this unit to be authorised or approved to work on ESI networks.
 Across most States and Territories there is a general requirement of this qualification for those who undertake or help undertake electrical work.
 You can be required to undertake the course every six or 12 months.

 How can simulation help me with live low voltage apparatus training?

 As mentioned above, we believe it is important when dealing with live low voltage apparatus to understand how it works, how it can go wrong and how to deal with any rescues or situations that result.
 Having first-hand practice is important, but that also goes the same way for First Aid.
 Thousands of Australians attend First Aid courses but don’t really know how to respond in an emergency.
 That is why we do things differently.
 When you attend our Perform Rescue from a Live Low Voltage Panel course you leave with the confidence and ability to respond.
-Immersive Simulation Training is a Real First Aid initiative that emulates work, school and community environments.
+Immersive Simulation Training is a Real Response initiative that emulates work, school and community environments.
 Simulation training with our Perform Rescue from a Live LV Panel course is done in a group setting, and is tailored for group learning.
 We use actors, props, emergency sirens, emergency equipment and a lot of teamwork to give course participants an indication of what it is actually like to save lives.
 Simulation training like ours is used by the military and emergency services, and our programs are delivered by people who have been out in the field and experienced it all first-hand.